Anabelian geometry: Mono-anabelian geometry

 Shinichi Mochizuki introduced and developed the mono-anabelian geometry, an approach which restores, for a certain class of hyperbolic curves over number fields or some other fields, the curve from its algebraic fundamental group.
 Key results of mono-anabelian geometry were published in Mochizuki's "Topics in Absolute Anabelian Geometry" I (2012), II (2013), and III (2015).

 The opposite approach of mono-anabelian geometry is bi-anabelian geometry, a term coined by Mochizuki in "Topics in Absolute Anabelian Geometry III" to indicate the classical approach.

 Mono-anabelian geometry deals with certain types (strictly Belyi type) of hyperbolic curves over number fields and local fields.
 This theory considerably extends anabelian geometry.
 Its main aim to construct algorithms which produce the curve, up to an isomorphism, from the étale fundamental group of such a curve.
 In particular, for the first time this theory produces a simultaneous functorial restoration of the ground number field and its completion, from the fundamental group of a large class of punctured elliptic curves over number fields.
-Inter-universal Teichmüller theory of Shinichi Mochizuki is closely connected to and uses various results of mono-anabelian geometry.
+Inter-universal Teichmüller theory of Shinichi Mochizuki is closely connected to and uses various results of mono-anabelian geometry in their absolute form.

 Combinatorial anabelian geometry

 Shinichi Mochizuki also introduced combinatorial anabelian geometry which deals with issues of hyperbolic curves and other related schemes over algebraically closed fields.
 The first results were published in Mochizuki's "A combinatorial version of the Grothendieck conjecture" (2007) and "On the combinatorial cuspidalization of hyperbolic curves" (2010).
 The field was later applied to hyperbolic curves by Yuichiro Hoshi and Mochizuki in a series of four papers, "Topics surrounding the combinatorial anabelian geometry of hyperbolic curves" (2012-2013).

 Combinatorial anabelian geometry concerns the reconstruction of scheme- or ring-theoretic objects from more primitive combinatorial constituent data.
-The origin of combinatorial anabelian geometry is in some of such combinatorial ideas in Mochizuki's proofs of the Grothendieck conjecture.
+The origin of combinatorial anabelian geometry is in some of such combinatorial ideas of the arithmetic of braid groups and their Lie algebras of Makoto Matsumoto et al., then later in Mochizuki's proofs of the Grothendieck conjecture.
 Some of the results of combinatorial anabelian geometry provide alternative proofs of partial cases of the Grothendieck conjecture without using p-adic Hodge theory.
-Combinatorial anabelian geometry helps to study various aspects of the Grothendieck-Teichmüller group and the absolute Galois groups of number fields and mixed-characteristic local fields.
+Combinatorial anabelian geometry helps to study various aspects of the Grothendieck–Teichmüller group and the absolute Galois groups of number fields and mixed-characteristic local fields.